Skip to content

 Learn about lupus

-Lupus is a chronic disease that causes systemic inflammation.
+Lupus is a chronic autoimmune disease that causes systemic inflammation.
 Lupus occurs when the body's immune system attacks its own tissues and organs.

 In addition to the skin and joints, lupus can affect other organs in the body, such as the kidneys, lungs, and brain.
 Many people with lupus experience debilitating symptoms, such as fatigue, pain, and fever.